← Back to Blog

 Modern Vehicles Are Complex Systems

 A check engine code doesn't tell you which part to replace.
 It tells you which system has a parameter out of range.
-P0420 — catalytic converter efficiency — could be a failing cat, an oxygen sensor, an exhaust leak upstream, or even an engine misfiring and sending unburned fuel into the exhaust.
+P0420 — catalytic converter efficiency — could be a failing cat, an oxygen sensor, an exhaust leak upstream, a rich-running condition sending unburned fuel into the exhaust, or even an engine misfiring.
 Replacing the cat without further diagnosis is a coin flip.
+A $1,200 coin flip.

 What Proper Diagnostics Actually Involves